owanturist/react-hook-window/README.md

 The first downside could be overcome by assuming that real applications search for items positions much more often than it changes items size.
 The speed gain in performance easily defeats the second downside.

 </blockquote></details>

+> 📝 The hook does not read items size from DOM nodes properties so the value must represent actual size of the given items.

+> 💡 You can use any kind of approaches ([search for `use size react`](https://www.npmjs.com/search?q=use%20size%20react)) to determine size of a items in case it's unkown or changes dynamicly - the hook re-calculates output when the `itemSize` value changes.
+See the example of unknown and dynamic items sizes (@TODO add links to the examples).

+> 🧠 Make sure the function always returns a `number` value for cases when a value is uknown or out of range:
+>
+> ```ts
+> const itemSize = (index: number): number => ITEMS_SIZE_ARRAY[index] || 0
+> ```

 ### `UseWindowedListOptions.itemCount`